wiz0u/WTelegramBot/README.md

 If you're not migrating an existing codebase, it is recommended that you use `WTelegram.Bot` class directly.
 Here are the main differences:
-* The method names don't have the *Async suffix (even though they should still be invoked with `await`) so they are more close to official [Bot API method names](https://core.telegram.org/bots/api#available-methods).
-* The optional parameters follow a more logical order for developers, with the more rarely used optional parameters near the end.
 * There is no CancellationToken parameter because it doesn't make sense to abort an immediate TCP request to Client API.
 _(Even with HTTP Bot API, it didn't make much sense: You can use cancellationToken.ThrowIfCancellationRequested() at various points of your own code if you want it to be cancellable)_
 * In case of an error, WTelegram.Bot will throw `WTelegram.WTException` like `TL.RpcException` showing the raw Telegram error, instead of an ApiRequestException